NAGENDRAHARU/tindog-A-tinder-clone/README.md

 # tindog-A-tinder-clone
-A tinder clone design which can be used for any business related websites.
+A responsive tinder clone design which can be used for any business related websites.